richardanaya/staticflux/README.md

 ...
 MessageStore.instance.subscribe( (message) => {
-    //re-render messages to dom
+    //Render messages to dom

-    //Important Note: When we subscribe we will receive the current state ["This my initial state"] })
+    //Important Note: When we subscribe we will receive
+    //the current state ["This my initial state"]
+})
 ...
 //Trigger an action of a new message created